ogusarenko/mke-docs/content/docs/tutorials/authentication-provider-setup/setting-up-okta-as-a-saml-provider.md

 {{< tabs items="SSO metadata URL,manual" >}}

-{{< tab >}}
-Okta provides a metadata URL with which you can configure SAML for MKE 4.
-MKE is able to obtain information for all SAML configurations in your MKE cluster through that URL, which you configure to the `ssoMetadataURL` parameter in the `authentication` section of the MKE configuration file.
+{{< tab >}} Okta provides a metadata URL with which you can configure SAML for MKE 4k.
+MKE 4k is able to obtain information for all SAML configurations in your MKE 4k cluster through that URL, which you configure to the `ssoMetadataURL` parameter in the `authentication` section of the `mke4.yaml` configuration file.

 ```yaml
 authentication: